AparnaSanthosh0812/Lab-10/README.md

 4. Exploratory Data Analysis (EDA): Perform EDA to gain insights into the data distribution, correlations, and relationships between features.
 Use Matplotlib and Seaborn for data visualization.

 5. Machine Learning Tasks: Depending on your objectives, apply machine learning models such as SVM, Random Forest, or other algorithms.
-Split the data into training and testing sets using train_test_split(), train the models, and evaluate their performance using appropriate metrics (e.g., accuracy, precision, recall).
+Split the data into training and testing sets using train_test_split(), train the models, and evaluate their performance using appropriate metrics

 6. Interpretation and Analysis: Analyze the results of the machine learning models to draw meaningful conclusions about the datasets' characteristics, patterns, and potential impacts.